warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

-So what’s happening here is that we create a map of all the variables needed to run the process and pass it when starting process.
-If you’d check the process definition you’ll see we reference those variables using ${variableName} in many places (such as the task description).
+So whatï¿½s happening here is that we create a map of all the variables needed to run the process and pass it when starting process.
+If youï¿½d check the process definition youï¿½ll see we reference those variables using ${variableName} in many places (such as the task description).

 The first step of the process is an automatic step (see the little cogwheel icon), implemented using an expression that uses a Spring Bean: